flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 Rails exposes a database resource that your application code interacts with via the `ActiveRecord` abstraction.
 Tables correspond to classes, and rows to objects of that class.
-This a choice with tradeoffs - rows could have been represented as Ruby hashes, which might have made them more portable while making it more difficult to concisely express database operations like `save` and `destroy`.
-Additional messages the abstraction responds to are `find`, `create`, `update`, and `destroy`.
+This a choice with tradeoffs - rows could have been represented as Ruby hashes (a primitive akin to a JSON object), which might have made them more portable while making it more difficult to concisely express database operations like `save` and `destroy`.
+The abstraction also responds to `find`, `create`, `update`, and `destroy`.
 It calls your application's code via lifecycle callback methods like `before_validation`.
-Often, these callbacks are _synthetic_, meaning they are introduced by the framework and not provided by the resource.
+Frameworks add value by identifying these lifecycles and providing interfaces for them when they're absent from the underlying resource.

+You already know this, but it bears saying: abstractions let us code at a higher level.
+Framework abstractions handle the concerns that are specific to resource management, letting us focus on building products.
+Designed well, they enable loose coupling.

+Nothing exemplifies this better than the massively successful _file_ abstraction that the UNIX framework introduced.
+We're going to look at in detail because it embodies design wisdom that can help us understand what makes a good framework.

-As another example, *nix operating systems introduce the _file_ abstraction, whose core functions are `open`, `read`, `write`, and `close`.
+The core file functions are `open`, `read`, `write`, and `close`.
 Files are represented as sequential streams of bytes, which is just as much a choice as ActiveRecord's choice to use Ruby objects.
 Within processes, open files are represented as _file